avocadoboi/avo/README.md

   void handleMouseDown(const AvoGUI::MouseEvent& p_event) override
   {
     // If you want to react to mouse down events from your GUI, you can do it here.
-    // This is called from handleGlobalMouseDown, which is a method that sends the event down to all
+    // This is called from handleGlobalMouseDown, which is explained below.
-    // targeted views.
-The mouse coordinates in the event are relative to the top-left corner of the
+    // The mouse coordinates in the event are relative to the top-left corner of the GUI.
-    // GUI.
-Note that only mouse events that are targeted at the GUI and haven't been absorbed by
-    // children are received here.
-This method is inherited from AvoGUI::View.
+    // This method is inherited from AvoGUI::View.
   }
   void handleGlobalMouseDown(const AvoGUI::MouseEvent& p_event) override
   {
-    // Every single mouse down event that the window recieves from the OS is sent here.
-    // It can be a good idea to call the default GUI implementation like this:
-    GUI::handleGlobalMouseDown(p_event); // Since it sends the event to children and global listeners.
+    // This method sends a mouse down event to all targeted children.
+    // You could override this if you'd want your own algorithm for targeting the mouse events.
+    // The most complicated method is handleGlobalMouseMove(), which sends enter, leave and move events.

-    // Note that this method is called to the GUI directly from the window no matter what, so don't
+    // Note that this method is called to the GUI directly from the window no matter what, so don't call
-    // call addGlobalMouseEventListener() with a GUI as the parameter...
+    // addGlobalMouseEventListener() with a GUI as the parameter...
+    // This method is inherited from AvoGUI::GlobalMouseEventListener.
   }

   // Other event listeners that you can override in your GUI are: handleMouseUp, handleDoubleClick,